 “One of the poorest and most underdeveloped Latin American countries, Bolivia faces declining economic growth while drug production and usage climb… Bolivia has one of Latin America’s highest rates of gender violence, affecting women at home and in the workplace.
 Many children are threatened by exploitation from human trafficking and cyberbullying.”

 Sorry I’ve been a little MIA lately!
 Pete took 2 weeks off of work and we had a GREAT little vacation with our family.
-Here are some highlights!!
+Here are some highlights of our Holidays 2018!

 Also check out my Ultimate Family Camping Checklist downloadable PDF